douglasdcm/guara/README.md

 # Asynchronous execution
 The core code was extended to allow asynchronous executions.
 Get more details [here](https://github.com/douglasdcm/guara/tree/main/docs/ASYNC.md)

+# ChatGPT assistance
+It is possible to use [ChatGPT](https://chatgpt.com/) to help you organize your code in `Page Transactions` pattern.
+Check these [simple steps](https://github.com/douglasdcm/guara/blob/main/docs/CHATGPT_ASSISTANCE.md).

 # How you can help?